Pqlet/Looped-Transformer-exps/README.md

      <em>Figure 2: MSE over in-context examples for different dilation values of `n_loop_window`, `b=60`, `n_loop_window=15`. </em>
     </p>

+Maybe the `model.n_embd` hyperparameter should have been greater in order to spot the difference.

 ## Setup
 The PyTorch version has been upgraded to 2.2.2.
 Please install and activate the environment through
 ```shell